BillyClassTime/MiniApiWithExtensions/README.md

  app.AppMidleware("dev v5");
  ```

-Finally we can reduce the simple expression and the result can be like this:
+Finally we can reduce the simple expression and the program file migth look something like this:

 ```c#
 /// Program.cs